lorcan2440/Simple-Truss-Calculator/README.md

 Intended for personal use only but documented as a module.
 Soon I hope to make it more user-friendly and interactive.

+Assumes linear elasticity: I will *not* be implementing plastic behaviour or FEA to keep it *simple*.

 ## To-do List and Future Aims